CHP Announces Year-Long Campaign to Reduce Crashes Caused by Impaired Drivers

 According to the CHP’s Statewide Integrated Traffic Records System data, in 2017, there were 594 deaths and more than 11,000 injuries due to DUI crashes within the CHP’s jurisdiction.
 Each one of these injuries and deaths represents a preventable tragedy and a continued need to focus efforts on reducing impaired driving.

 “Reducing impaired driving through education and enforcement remains a high priority for the CHP,” said CHP Commissioner Warren Stanley.
-“This campaign provides the CHP with additional resources to lessen the impacts of impaired driving, while continuing to make California’s roadways a safer place to travel.”
+“This campaign provides the California Highway Patrol with additional resources to lessen the impacts of impaired driving while continuing to make California’s roadways a safer place to travel.”

-The CHP continues to encourage the public to have a plan before getting on the road.
+The California Highway Patrol continues to encourage the public to have a plan before getting on the road.
 In addition to alcohol, driving under the influence of cannabis, medications, and/or drugs is illegal and dangerous.
 Always designate a sober driver, take public transportation, or ride-share.
 There is always a better option than getting behind the wheel while impaired.

 The CHP would like to remind the public to call 9-1-1 if they observe a suspected DUI driver.
 Be prepared to provide the dispatcher a location, direction of travel, and vehicle description.

-If you have questions regarding impaired driving, please contact your local CHP Area office. www.chp.ca.gov
+If you have questions regarding impaired driving, please contact your local California Highway Patrol Area office. www.chp.ca.gov

 Funding for this program was provided by a grant from OTS through the National Highway Traffic Safety Administration.